EnvisionMindCa/OS-Agent/README.md

 to search the internet with ``execute_terminal`` before giving a final answer.
 The prompt is **not** stored in the chat history but is provided at runtime so the assistant can orchestrate tool calls in sequence to fulfil the user's request reliably.
+It also directs the assistant to avoid technical jargon so responses are easy for anyone to understand.
 If a user message ends with ``/think`` it simply selects an internal reasoning mode and should be stripped from the prompt before processing.

 ## Usage